 A conviction for drug possession or drug trafficking is very serious, and the consequences on your life can be irreparable.
 A drug conviction detrimentally affects your family and friends, your reputation, your ability to find housing, and ability to keep or find employment.
 As a result, it is important to aggressively defend yourself from these charges with the help of a West Palm Beach drug lawyer.
 An experienced West Palm Beach criminal attorney can assist in advocating on your behalf and ensuring that your rights are protected.

-Because the state of Florida is one of the main locations for drug trafficking, the laws and penalties are among the strictest in the United States.
-For example, possession of 20 grams of marijuana or under is a first-degree misdemeanor, and has a maximum sentence of 1 year in jail and a fine of $1,000.
+Because the state of Florida is one of the main locations for drug trafficking, the laws and penalties are among the strictest in the country.
+For example, possession of 20 grams of marijuana or under is a first-degree misdemeanor and has a maximum sentence of 1 year in jail and a fine of $1,000.
 Possession of over 20 grams of marijuana, or possession of other illegal drugs such as cocaine, heroin, ecstasy or meth, is considered a felony and has a maximum sentence of 5 years in prison and a $5,000 fine.
-Also, possession of more than 10 grams of heroin is considered a first-degree felony, and is punishable by a sentence of 30 years in prison and a fine of $10,000.
+Also, possession of more than 10 grams of heroin is considered a first-degree felony and is punishable by a sentence of 30 years in prison and a fine of $10,000.

 In addition, if a defendant is found with drug-related paraphernalia (e.g., syringes, needles, pipes, bongs, or scales), or chemicals used to manufacture drugs, a West Palm Beach drug lawyer should be contacted as this is an additional offense punishable by a maximum sentence of 1 year in jail and a fine of $1,000.
+If a defendant has more questions about drug penalties, our knowledgeable West Palm Beach attorneys could elaborate during a consultation.

 As a drug attorney in West Palm Beach can explain, drug trafficking is the intentional sale, manufacture, purchase, possession with intent to distribute, or importation of drugs above a certain amount.
 Florida also has very severe punishments for drug trafficking.
 For one, trafficking more than 25 pounds of marijuana (or more than 28 grams of cocaine) comes with a minimum sentence of 3 years in prison and a fine of $25,000.
 The possession of 25 or more cannabis plants is evidence of intent to traffic marijuana – a felony with a maximum sentence of 15 years in jail and a fine of $10,000.
 Trafficking 200-400 grams of cocaine is punishable by up to 7 years imprisonment and a fine of $100,000.